 Not to be outdone, the ladies of Grace are responsible for the floral art that surrounds our courtyard and graces the entrance to the narthex and the outdoor baptismal font.
 An outdoor meditation area in a secluded copse of trees was constructed on the easterly side of the Church.
 The Right Reverend William Swing, Bishop of the Diocese of California, consecrated the Chapel of the Resurrection in 1999.
-During this visit to the Parish, Bishop Swing, much to our delight, coined the phrase, “Grace Cathedral East”.
+During this visit to the Parish, Bishop Swing, much to our delight, coined the phrase, “Grace Cathedral East.”

 Much has happened during the 145 years of Grace.
 And, as one might begin to understand from the preceding, it is in large part due to the perseverance of many people through the generous donation of their time, talent and treasure that much has happened.
 Many plaques, some very old and some new, have been installed around the property that commend people for their thoughtfulness and generosity.
 Many of the gifts are remembrances and all are to the Glory of God.
 One of the plaques commemorates one of the people killed in the great Port Chicago explosion in World War II.
 There is a special group on the wall of the Parish Hall that recognize actions or gifts for the church often by people that were or were not members of Grace.
 Many are from folks that just happened to be in the right place at the right time, saw something that needed to be done, and did it.
 It seems that the spirit of Grace is contagious.

 The work in and outside the Parish continues.
 Especially by the ladies of the Church.
 They take part in many activities; feeding the homeless and the poor, supplying backpacks for school children, adopting families at Christmas, providing dinners at the Women’s Shelter, and gathering items and shipping them to members of the Military overseas.
-At present we are involved in a search for a new Pastor.

 This is all part of the ongoing spirit of Grace Episcopal Church.
 Thanks be to God!